markgyoni/geopol/docs/Getting_Started/Joining.md

 ## Curseforge

 The easiest way to install our modpacks is through [Curseforge](https://curseforge.com/).
 You can find the CF downloads in the [Discord](https://discord.geopolmc.org).
 After installing CF and selecting Minecraft, click on the "**Create Custom Profile**" text next to the search bar.
 After this, there is a clickable import text at the top.
 From here, you can import the downloaded files and start playing, once it finishes downloading.
-(This requires you to login to Cursefore with your Microsoft account.)
+(CF requires you to login with your Microsoft account.)

 Beware: We create multiple versions of our modpacks so only look out for the CF versions.

 ## GDLauncher

 Both [GDLauncher](https://gdlauncher.com/) and the modpack installation process is similar to Curseforge.
 This launcher is only facused on Minecraft, while CF manages mods for many more games.
-GDL
+After installing, click on the "+" button in the lower right corner and select the "Import Zip" section.
+Here you can import the modpack and start playing.
+(GDL requires you to login with your Microsoft account.

 Beware: We create multiple versions of our modpacks so only look out for the GD versions.

+## Ram

+yes

 ## Manually